Praful-Joshi/3D-Fluid-Simulation/README.md

 **[→ View Project Repository](https://github.com/Praful-Joshi/Fluid-Simulation/tree/master)**

 This project is a real-time Smoothed Particle Hydrodynamics (SPH) fluid simulator implemented in C++ using OpenGL and accelerated with CUDA.
-It builds upon an existing CPU-only implementation and introduces GPU parallelism to significantly improve performance.
+It builds upon an existing CPU-only implementation by lijenicol and introduces GPU parallelism to significantly improve performance.

 <p align="center">
   <img src="preview.gif" alt="Gameplay Preview" />